 - Have you shared any personal account information with them?

 - Is the person asking you to send money to them?

-- Does what you’re hearing sound too good to be true?
+- Does what you hear sound too good to be true?

 Regular account monitoring is also a good best practice to help you spot any fraudulent activity early on.
-This means checking your transactions before that monthly statement rolls into your inbox.
-To make tracking and monitoring a bit easier, you can set up fraud alerts, transaction alerts, and/or card controls.
+This process means checking your transactions before that monthly statement rolls into your inbox.
+To make tracking and monitoring a bit easier, many banks allow you to set up fraud alerts, transaction alerts, and/or card controls.

-Now that you know what to look out for — you can get back on that dating site armed with a healthy level of skepticism for scammers.
+Now that you know what to look out for — you can get back on that social media site armed with a healthy level of skepticism for (and knowledge of) scammers.